WeCanCodeIT/java-exercises/virtual-pet-shelter/README.md

 	- [ ] feeding all the pets
 	- [ ] watering all the pets
 	- [ ] playing with an individual pet, which should display a list of pet names and descriptions, allowing a user to select one
-	- [ ] allow adoption of a pet, which should display a list of pet names and descriptions, allowing a user to select one
+	- [ ] allow adoption of a pet, which should display a list of pet names and descriptions, allowing a user to select one.  _NOTE: In the past this has been a bit confusing.
+Keep in mind you are playing the role of a shelter worker, if a pet is adopted it will be removed from the shelter._
 	- [ ] allow intake of a pet, prompting the user for the pet's information, requiring the user to (at minimum) specify name and description

 	(*Hint: you can use tab characters ("\t") to align console output in columns.*)